carlbordum/datatyping/docs/source/index.rst

     >>> datatyping.validate(structure, data)

-This approach ensures early failure in a specific spot if data is malformed or has changed format unexpectedly which results in a more explicit codebase that is easier to maintain.
+This approach ensures early failure in a specific spot if data is malformed or has changed format unexpectedly.
+This results in a more explicit codebase that is easier to maintain.

 For more, check out Jeff Knupp's `"How Python Makes Working With Data More Difficult in the Long Run"
 <https://jeffknupp.com/blog/2016/11/13/how-python-makes-working-with-data-more-difficult-in-the-long-run/>`_
-which inspired this library.
+which has inspired this library.

 Installation
 ------------